Lieutenant General Sir James Andrew Harcourt Gammell KCB DSO MC DL

 In these days when service to the Community, especially in the remoter country areas, is so important, James Gammell's life and work should be recorded with deep gratitude.
 It stretched from the Chairmanship of the County's Finance and Police Committees to serving as Secretary for the new Village Hall - the envy of the neighbouring glens.

-and revolutionised the farming methods.
+Not content with these responsibilities, he attacked the seemingly intractable land on the shanks of Mount Blair, and revolutionised the farming methods.
 Well-nigh worthless heather and rock soon smelled sweet with the scent of clover to the delight of his Black-faced sheep, and the bogs with the rushes were transformed into winter keep for cattle.
 His meticulous records were constantly used by students of hill-farming improving techniques.

 This breath of life gave new hope to the glen which he loved so dearly.
 It brought stability and prosperity to those who live in it, and this above all else was his ambition, for he cared intensely for the well-being of all those for whom he had any responsibility.